imagej/imagej.github.io/pages/BigStitcher_Global_optimization.md

 content='Remove Transformation|Latest/Newest Transformation'%} in the
 main menu.

-{% capture includecontent %} We will not save the results to the project XML file automatically, click the **Save** button in the main window to do that. {% endcapture %}
+{% include sidebox-right content='We will not save the results to the project XML file automatically, click the """Save""" button in the main window to do that.' %}

-{% include info-box content=includecontent %}

 # Expert Mode